MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 1. Review the response, which should provide a numbered list of sights to see in Paris.

 1. When you are done, you can close the browser window.

+## Clean up

+If you don’t intend to do more exercises, delete any resources that you no longer need.
+This avoids accruing any unnecessary costs.

+1. Open the **Azure portal** at [https://portal.azure.com](https://portal.azure.com) and select the resource group that contains the resources you created.

+1. Select the resources and select **Delete** and then **Yes** to confirm.
+The resources are then deleted.